RamSailopal/YottaDB-dashboard/README.md

 The solution runs an M daemon routine that periodically pulls additions to the %zmgsi("logs" global entries and appends them to /var/log/mgsi.log.
 The log file is then processed by Promtail.

-Further details about the M Gateway service integration gateway are avilable here - https://github.com/chrisemunt/mgsi
+Further details about the M Gateway service integration gateway are available here - https://github.com/chrisemunt/mgsi

 # Stack setup